 Our global presence means we must carefully control the environmental consequences of our activities.
 Thus, we require each of our operations to have an effective Environmental Management System (EMS) to identify and control significant environmental risks.
 We also insure compliance with local regulations and with our specific environmental protocols.

 The mandatory EMS requirements are detailed in a Group-specific environmental protocol which includes eight pillars embracing the core elements of the international standards for EMS.
 The Eight pillars are : existence of a policy; identification of aspects & impacts; identification of legal requirements; setting goals and targets; appointment of a management representative; training; emergency procedures, and auditing.

-An audit team monitors proper application of Imerys’ protocol and respect of local regulations
+An audit team monitors proper application of Imerys’ protocols and local regulations

-We regularly conduct audits on our sites to check compliance with current regulations and internal protocols, and to build a continuous improvement momentum.
-Our team now counts around 20 Environment, Health and Safety specialists selected from operations.
-Peer review is provided for all audits to ensure quality and action plans are monitored quarterly to guarantee implementation.
-The EHS audit team conducts 30 to 35 audits per year.
-The schedule for the audits is defined according to a risk grading model that factors in criteria such as size of site, existence of mineral solid storage facilities, occurrence of environmental incidents or lost-time accident rate.
+We regularly conduct audits on our sites to check compliance with current regulations and internal protocols as well as to build a continuous improvement momentum.
+Our EHS Audit team includes Environment, Health and Safety specialists selected from our operations.
+The team conducts 30 to 35 audits per year.
+The schedule for the audits is defined according to a risk grading model that factors in criteria such as size of site, existence of mineral solid storage facilities and occurrence of environmental incidents.